Risks of using under-powered batteries in haptics

 This CR2032 battery is one of the first considerations that comes to mind for many of those first venturing into prototypes, however, it suffers from many of the limitations listed above.

-Naturally, it’s low profile makes it attractive for fitting into space-restricted housing, however, this comes with a limited voltage, peak output current, and capacity.
+Naturally, its low profile makes it attractive for fitting into space-restricted housing, however, this comes with a limited voltage, peak output current, and capacity.
 At first blush, the 3V output might also appear to be suitable for many motors.
-However, at even a 30mA current draw would be considered extremely high as these batteries are designed to give an average current of 0.2mA.
+However, even a 30mA current draw would be considered extremely high as these batteries are designed to give an average current of 0.2mA.
 This is far below even our lowest current intensive 3V vibration motor, the 304-121.

-In fact, looking at a list of coin batteries standard discharge currents, the highest value is typically 0.2 mA – even the CR2450 which is billed as being designed for high current devices suggests a value of 3 mA.
+In fact, looking at a list of coin batteries with standard discharge currents, the highest value is typically 0.2 mA – even the CR2450 which is billed as being designed for high current devices suggests a value of 3 mA.

 In addition, the CR2032 and many other off-the-shelf coin batteries are typically non-rechargeable.
 For many users of wearable haptics, it is common to recharge their device rather than replace the battery as it reduces ongoing running costs and is generally more manageable (not to mention environmentally sustainable).